 As most nutrients are absorbed higher up in the digestive tract, persons with ulcerative colitis generally do not have nutrient deficiencies; however, other factors may influence the patient’s nutritional state.
 Disease symptoms may cause food avoidance, leading to food choices that might not provide a balanced diet.
 If bleeding is excessive, problems such as anemia may occur, and modifications to the diet will be necessary to compensate for this.

 Better overall nutrition provides the body with the means to heal itself.
 Depending on the extent and location of inflammation, patients may have to follow a special diet, including supplementation.
-It is important to follow Canada’s Food Guide, but this is not easy for individuals with ulcerative colitis.
+It is important to follow Canada’s Food Guide, but this is not always easy for individuals with ulcerative colitis.
 We encourage each patient to consult a registered dietitian, who can help set up an effective, personalized nutrition plan by addressing disease-specific deficiencies and the patient’s sensitive digestive tract.
 Some foods may irritate the bowel and increase symptoms even though they do not affect the disease course.

 In more severe cases, it might be necessary to allow the bowel time to rest and heal.
 Specialized diets, easy to digest meal substitutes (elemental formulations), and fasting with intravenous feeding (total parenteral nutrition) can achieve incremental degrees of bowel rest.